5 Things to Know About Princess Eugenie's Fiance Jack Brooksbank

 David M Benett/Dave Benett/Getty Images

+With a royal wedding on the way, it's time to get to know the groom.

+In just a matter of days, Princess Eugeniewill be walking down the aisle in St. George's Chapel to Jack Brooksbank, her boyfriend of nearly a decade.

-"The Duke and Duchess of York are delighted to announce the engagement of Princess Eugenie to Mr. Jack Brooksbank," her parents Prince Andrew and Sarah Ferguson said via a statement.
+It was nine months ago that Buckingham Palace announced the couple's engagement after Brooksbank popped the question in Nicaragua earlier in January.
+"The Duke and Duchess of York are delighted to announce the engagement of Princess Eugenie to Mr. Jack Brooksbank," her parents Prince Andrew and Sarah Ferguson said via a statement at the time.

+Jack's parents, George Brooksbank and Nicola Brooksbank, said they were "completely over the moon" and "very excited" for the couple.
+"We could not be more delighted with the news of the engagement."

-The couple is scheduled to tie the knot this fall at St. George's Chapel in Windsor—the same place Prince Harry and Meghan Markle will say "I do."
+The soon-to-be wife and husband are scheduled to tie the knot on Friday in Windsor at the same chapel Prince Harry and Meghan Markle said "I do" back in May.

-So who exactly is Mr. Brooksbank?
-Here are five facts you should know.
+So, who exactly is the man who has Princess Eugenie's heart?
+Here are five facts you should know about Jack Brooksbank:

 1. He's dated Eugenie for years

 According to Hello!
-Magazine, Brooksbank met Her Royal Highness while skiing in Verber, Switzerland back in 2010.
+Magazine, Brooksbank, 29, met Her Royal Highness, 27, while skiing in Verber, Switzerland back in 2010.
 Per the publication, the two were introduced by mutual friends—just like Harry and Meghan.

 2. He was committed to their long-distance relationship